Diamondbacks vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks Recent Betting Performance

-- The Diamondbacks have played as the underdog four times over their past 10 games and are undefeated in those matchups.
+- The Diamondbacks have played as the favorite in six of their past 10 games and won four of those contests.

+- When it comes to hitting the over, the Diamondbacks and their opponents are 4-5-1 in their last 10 games with a total.

 Diamondbacks Betting Records & Stats

+- The Diamondbacks are 12-8 in games they were favored on the moneyline (winning 60% of those games).

+- In games it has played as moneyline favorites with odds of -115 or shorter, Arizona has a 12-8 record (winning 60% of its games).

-- Oddsmakers have implied with the moneyline set for this matchup that the Diamondbacks have a 47.6% chance of pulling out a win.
+- The implied moneyline probablility in this matchup gives the Diamondbacks a 53.5% chance to win.

-- Arizona and its opponents have hit the over in 24 of its 48 games with a total this season.
+- Arizona has played in 49 games with an over/under set, and have combined with its opponents to go over the total 24 times (24-23-2).

-- The Diamondbacks have played just two games with a spread this season and covered in each game.
+- The Diamondbacks have had a spread set for only two games this season, and covered in both.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.